jamesheald/COIN/README.md

     end
 end
 ```
-Because all particles within the same run have equal weight, the result obtained above can be averaged across particles on each trial.
+This result can be averaged across particles on each trial as all particles within the same run have equal weight.
 For a full list of the names of variables that can be stored see [Variable names](#variable-names).

 ### Fitting the model to data